** Lendinvest review updated November 5th, 2020 **

 I love feedback, so if you find any errors or omissions in this Lendinvest review or have any improvement suggestions, I invite you to contact me and be a part of contributing to this website.

-Disclaimers: I’m not paid to write this Lendinvest review, nor am I employed by any of the companies I write about.
-In most cases I have invested or continue to invest my own money through these companies.
-The sign up links on this website are referral links.
-When you sign up for an account through my website, I receive a referral fee directly from the companies, at no cost to you.
+Disclaimers: I am not compensated to write my reviews and I’m not employed by any of the companies I write about.
+In most cases, I have invested or continue to invest my own money through these companies.
+In order to keep the website financially viable, the sign-up links on this website are referral links and I do accept advertising.
+This advertising in no way influences my reviews and opinions.
+When you sign up for an account through my website, in some cases I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
-You can read more about my referral links here.
+You can read more about my referral links and advertising here.